Corvimae/unraveler/README.md

 # unraveler
-Discord bot that pipes audio to separate mixer channels.
+Discord bot that pipes individual user voice streams to separate mixer channels.

 Very, very proof-of-concept at the moment.